HL7/ebm/input/pagecontent/composition.md

 7. A 'Certainty of Evidence' section is optional.
 If used in the 'Summary of findings entry for a single outcome' section, entries may reference **[ComparativeEvidence Profile][ComparativeEvidence]** or **[CertaintyOfEvidence Profile][CertaintyOfEvidence]**.

 8. An 'Assertion' section is optional.
 If used in the 'Summary of findings entry for a single outcome' section, entries are limited to reference a single **[ComparativeEvidence Profile][ComparativeEvidence]**.

+### Guideline Profile of Composition Resource

+The **[Guideline Profile][Guideline]** is a Profile of **[EvidenceReportPackage][EvidenceReportPackage]** and is used for the composition of a clinical practice guideline and may be tightly related to use of the **[Recommendation Profile][Recommendation]** for related content.

+The Composition.type value is set to a "Guideline".

+The **[Guideline Profile][Guideline]** will have a Recommendations section which will have entries which are constrained to reference the **[Recommendation Profile][Recommendation]**.

+### Recommendation Profile of Composition Resource

+The **[Recommendation Profile][Recommendation]** is a Profile of **[EvidenceReportPackage][EvidenceReportPackage]** and is used for the composition of a recommendation (such as that from a clinical practice guideline) and may be tightly related to a **[RecommendationPlan Profile][RecommendationPlan]** of PlanDefinition and a **[RecommendationJustification Profile][RecommendationJustification]** of ArtifactAssessment.

+The Composition.type value is set to a "Recommendation".

+The **[Recommendation Profile][Recommendation]** will have 1 or more section element instances with any of the following section.code concepts:  Recommendation Specification (required), Evidence (optional), Justification (optional), and Considerations (optional).

+..The Recommendation Specification section is required and contains sections with section.code concepts for Recommendation Statement, Ratings, Population, Action, and Opposite Action.

+..The Evidence section may contain sections for text-based summaries and may contain entries referencing other Resources.

+..The Justification section may contain sections for text-based summaries and may contain entries referencing **[RecommendationJustification Profile][RecommendationJustification]** of ArtifactAssessment.

+..The Considerations section may contain sections for text-based summaries and may contain entries referencing other Resources.

 ### SummaryOfNetEffect Profile of Composition Resource